mirisuzanne/mia/content/posts/code/misc/vision.md

 are collaborative, but many are -- and there are long traditions around 'devised' or 'ensemble' theater in particular.
-But learning to write or act
+Learning to _write plays_ or _act in them_
-does not prepare you to devise with an ensemble.
+does not prepare you to devise with an ensemble, but there are many people who do study, learn, practice, document and teach those skills.

-(_Which is what I've spent my life studying and doing_, with some occasional CSS distractions)
+(In fact, it's what I've spent most of my life doing, with occasional CSS distractions)

 But I suppose Robin is right that even good collaboration